art alerts

 When you are notified about the alert, you will need to contact the young person and advise them on how to clear the warrant.
 Instructions on how to clear the warrant will be noted in the alert by YSSU.

-Once the warrant is cleared, notify YSSU using the existing process via Reviews, Warrant to Arrest task in ART.
+Once the warrant is cleared, notify YSSU using the ART task (Task category: Reviews, Task type: Warrant to Arrest).

-YSSU will remove the alert once they are satisfied that the warrant has been cleared.
+YSSU will remove the alert once the warrant has been cleared.